ssciwr/hammingdist/README.md

 # It can also be written in lower triangular format (comma-delimited row-major, `lower-distance` Ripser format):
 data.dump_lower_triangular("lt.txt")
 retrieval = hammingdist.from_lower_triangular("lt.txt")

+# If the `remove_duplicates` option was used, the sequence indices can also be written.
+# For each input sequence, this prints the corresponding index in the output:
+data.dump_sequence_indices("indices.txt")

 # Finally, we can pass the data as a list of strings in Python:
 data = hammingdist.from_stringlist(["ACGTACGT", "ACGTAGGT", "ATTTACGT"])